Undergraduate GPA (including Harvard and MIT): 4.0/4.0

 Working in experimental and theoretical quantum computing research groups.
 Collaborated with PhD students to build tools and technologies for quantum computation.
 Previously created circuits, and currently performing simulations of theories in quantum computing.

 Worked on machine learning and web development projects that were launched to over 3.5 million users during my internship.

-Worked with a tech client and took the initiative to code a machine learning application that was recognized by the CIO and was projected to save over $1 million for the client.
+Worked with a tech client and took the initiative to code a machine learning application that was recognized by some Partners and saves around $1 million in potential value for the client.
 Published an internal document as a guide for managers.